anfibiacreativa/vue3-truth-dare-game/readme.md

 `swa deploy` in the terminal, and follow the prompts.
 The CLI will make sure your app and Azure Functions are deployed and you will be able to see your published site, in a few moments!

+You can then setup your [GitHub Actions](https://github.com/features/actions), and your CI/CD pipeline, to continue to deploy to Azure, when committing and pushing changes to your designated branch.